PUT-JUG/proj-mp/src/Topic 4 - SLAM.md

 <figure align="center">
 <img src="https://res.cloudinary.com/tbmg/c_scale,w_800,f_auto,q_auto/v1522165222/sites/tb/articles/2012/features/40438-121_fig3.jpg"
-alt="Example calibration images." width=40%>
+alt="Example calibration images." width=60%>
 <figcaption><a href="https://www.techbriefs.com/component/content/article/14925-a-guide-to-stereo vision-and-3d-imaging"><sup>source</sup></a></figcaption>
 </figure>

 # Running ORB-SLAM3 on the data custom stereo vision data:
 The ORB-SLAM3 system will be tested on the data recorded from the car which circled the Piotrowo campus.
 The whole route was about 1.3 km long.
-The data sequence consists of images from two cameras(~20 Hz), DGPS data (~10 Hz) and AHRS data (~200 Hz).
+The data sequence consists of images from two cameras(~20 Hz), DGPS data (~10 Hz).
 DGPS data provided localization information with an accuracy of about several centimeters, which is enough for our purpose to evaluate the localization accuracy of the system.

 ## Environment preparation